 See the Image Diagnostics section on The Image Viewer page for information about image search settings and selecting diagnostic searches.

 The Image Update panel lets you work with image diagnostics and fix image searches when an image is not found during a script run.
-Depending on the selected settings, this panel also appears when multiple instances of an image are found that were not anticipated by the script.
+Depending on the selected settings, this panel also appears when multiple instances of an image are found that were not anticipated by the script, and can also trigger the Auto Update functionality, allowing you to save any changes made to images during the script run.

-You can enable the Image Update panel functionality on the main menu by adjusting the options shown in the Run > Image Update menu.
+You can enable the Image Update panel and related Auto Update panel functionality on the main menu by adjusting the options shown in the Run > Image Update menu.

 When Image/Text is not found:

-The Auto Update option is a good choice for unattended script runs.
+The Auto Update option is a good choice for unattended script runs, as it does not open the Image Update panel during the script run.
 Frequently, it can find a match and continues the script run when otherwise the search would throw an exception and fail.
-However, if your parameters are too broad, you could end up matching the wrong image, with unintended results.
+Please note, however, that Auto Update (Log Changes) does cause the Auto Update panel to open at the end of each script run where search remedies were applied.
+Additionally, if your parameters are too broad when using Auto Update, you could end up matching the wrong image with unintended results.

 When multiple occurrences are found: